Silvanite AuAgTe$_4$: a rare case of gold superconducting material: Acknowledgements

+We are grateful to Prof. L. Bohat\'y and Prof. P. Becker-Bohat\'y for providing us with natural single-crystals.
+We thank I. Silber and G. Tuvia for assisting with the resistance measurements.

-G.~P.~K. and E.~R.~M. acknowledge support from the National Science Foundation (NSF) (Award Nos.
-DMR-2035518 and OAC-2103991).
+This work was supported by the National Science Foundation under Grant No. DMR-2035518 (for superconductivity analysis) and Grant No. OAC-2103991 (for code development).
 This research was supported by the Israel Science Foundation (Grants No. 1552/18 and No. 1748/20).
-This work used the Expanse system at the San Diego Supercomputer Center via allocation TG-DMR180071.
-Expanse is supported by the Extreme Science and Engineering Discovery Environment (XSEDE) program~\cite{XSEDE} through NSF Award No. ACI-1548562.
+This work used the Expanse system at the San Diego Supercomputer Center via allocation TG-DMR180071 and the Frontera supercomputer at the Texas Advanced Computing Center via the Leadership Resource Allocation (LRAC) award DMR22004.
+Expanse is supported by the Extreme Science and Engineering Discovery Environment (XSEDE) program~\cite{XSEDE} through NSF Award No. ACI-1548562, and Frontera is supported by NSF Award No. OAC-1818253~\cite{Frontera}.
 Portions of this work were performed at GeoSoilEnviroCARS (The University of Chicago, Sector 13), Advanced Photon Source (APS), Argonne National Laboratory.
 GeoSoilEnviroCARS is supported by the National Science Foundation – Earth Sciences (EAR – 1634415).
 Use of the COMPRES-GSECARS gas loading system was supported by COMPRES under NSF Cooperative Agreement EAR -1606856 and by GSECARS through NSF grant EAR-1634415 and DOE grant DE-FG02-94ER14466.
 This research used resources of the Advanced Photon Source, a U.S. Department of Energy (DOE) Office of Science User Facility operated for the DOE Office of Science by Argonne National Laboratory under Contract No. DE-AC02-06CH11357.
 E.V.K., Yu.S.P., A.V.U., and S.V.S thank the Russian Ministry of Science and High Education (project ‘‘Quantum’’ No. 122021000038-7).